How Depreciating Assets Can Affect Your Business Taxes

 - Other standard office equipment

-Qualified real property has been depreciable in tax years 2017 and later.
+Qualified real property became depreciable in tax years 2017 and later.
 This is property that has been improved according to Section 168 (e)(6) of the Internal Revenue Code.
 Qualified improvements include but aren't limited to heat and air conditioning and security systems.
 Check with a tax professional to find out if your property qualifies.

 Residential real estate can also be depreciated, provided it's a rental property.